katerinaC/katerinac/_pages/about.md

 ---
-permalink: /
-title: "Academic Pages is a ready-to-fork GitHub Pages template for academic personal websites"
-author_profile: true
-redirect_from:
-  - /about/
-  - /about.html
----

 # Katerina Capouskova

 I let my life be carried away by the beauty of the mind-brain-cognition mystery.
 I like to explore this mystery from the self and the social via the neural networks to the underlying synapses, and perhaps even to the superposition mode.